9 Best perps DEX for beginners in 2026: Low fees, no KYC

 ❌ Liquidity is still below Hyperliquid on most pairs.

-❌ You have to bridge to zkSync to start.
+❌ You have to bridge into the rollup to start.

-There's even a forced-withdrawal feature, so you can pull your money out even if the operator goes dark.
-That's a guarantee a CEX simply can't offer.
+There is even a forced-withdrawal feature, so you can pull your money out even if the operator goes dark: a guarantee a CEX simply cannot offer.

 Pros